U Can Never B2 Straight

-U Can Never B2 Straight is a 2002 album by Boy George.
-The album includes acoustic songs from George's London play Taboo, new and previously unreleased songs, as well as selected songs taken from his albums Cheapness and Beauty and The Martyr Mantras, the latter from when George was part of the band Jesus Loves You.
+U Can Never B2 Straight is an album by English singer and songwriter Boy George, released in 2002 by Virgin Records.
+It includes acoustic songs from George's then-new London play Taboo, new and previously unreleased songs, as well as selected songs taken from his albums Cheapness and Beauty (1995) and The Martyr Mantras (1990), the latter from when George was part of the band Jesus Loves You.